 Our Georgetown Project is described in the Georgetown Report.
 The summary of the Georgetown Report provided below under "Georgetown Report Summary" is taken from the Georgetown Report.
-The full text of the report is available on SEDAR at www.sedar.com under Mega's profile and is incorporated by reference in this AIF.
+The full text of the report is available on SEDAR+ at www.sedarplus.ca under Mega's profile and is incorporated by reference in this AIF.